Vinothini-Kaliyaperumal/Vinothini-Kaliyaperumal/README.md

 # Hi there! 👋 I'm Vinothini

-I’m a passionate Frontend Developer who loves building intuitive and responsive web applications.
-I enjoy coding, learning new technologies.
+I’m a Frontend Developer passionate about building responsive and user-friendly web applications.
+I enjoy coding and constantly learning new technologies to improve my skills.

 ## 👨‍💻 About Me
-- 🎓 Education: Bachelor of Science (BSc) in ComputerScience.
+- 🎓 Education: Bachelor of Science in Mathematics (BSc).
 - 💼 Currently working as Frontend Developer at Ebrain Technology.
 - 🌱 I’m currently learning React .

 ## 🛠 Skills